buzdugan/mlops_zoomcamp/README.md

 At this point the flow for scoring will run, and it will create a new datasets scored_dataset_<today_date>.csv inside the temporary storage in Prefect.

 # Steps to Replicate the Project - Version 2.
-Run partially in the Cloud
+Run in the Cloud
 - Setup the Cloud Environment
 - Setup the Local Environment
 - Run the Training